 Prime Minister Boris Johnson hailed this as a "landmark moment" for the country, stating that HS2 is the most significant expansion to the national railways in a generation.
 He further emphasized that the project would transform connectivity between towns and cities, increase rail network capacity and deliver the government's promise to "unite and level up the country."

 HS2 CEO Mark Thurston expressed his satisfaction with the decision, stating that it was a clear indication of the recognition of the enormous potential of the project by the Members of Parliament.
-According to Thurston, the construction of Phase 2a would support thousands of jobs and create opportunities for local businesses, thereby reinforcing the critical role of HS2 in Britain's economic recovery from the pandemic.
+He said the construction of Phase 2a would support thousands of jobs and create opportunities for local businesses, thereby reinforcing the critical role of HS2 in Britain's economic recovery from the pandemic.